 The aim of the project is to gather information on the types of health issues found in workers who were exposed to McIntyre Powder aluminum dust, for the purposes of establishing the need for further research into the long-term health impacts of aluminum dust exposure, and to seek compensation for those workers who suffered health issues related to their occupational exposure.

 Ultimately, the Project will seek legislative changes to improve workplace safety and access to compensation for all workers who suffer health issues related to occupational disease or injury.

 October 3rd and 4th 2016 at the United Steelworkers Hall, 66 Brady Street, Sudbury, Ontario

-OHCOW along the United Steelworkers and the Office of the Worker Adviser have come together to host the second intake clinic in Sudbury.
+OHCOW has been invited by the McIntyre Powder Project and the United Steelworkers to participate in intake clinics for exposed workers.
+The next clinic will be in Sudbury.
 OHCOW’s role is to conduct examinations and collect information on the working history and medical backgrounds of miners both with us and that have passed.
 Through these examinations we are aiming to determine the health effects that McIntyre Powder has caused on not only for miners but also their families.